 Who or what inspires you the most?

-Stephen Shore, Alec Soth and Dan Winters are a huge inspiration for how I approach my work.
-Their photographs, photo books and exhibitions I have consumed really helped me understand the concept of how images affect the viewer in terms of context, composition and lighting.
+Stephen Shore, Alec Soth and Dan Winters are huge inspirations for how I approach my work.
+Their photographs, photo books and exhibitions I have consumed helped me understand how images affect the viewer in terms of context, composition and lighting.
 Basic stuff, but still at the core and very relevant.

 I also love the concept of serendipity.
 This can occur when photographing people or places alike.
-Having a super funny shoot with somebody when you thought it was going to be serious.
-Randomly finding something photo-worthy when you least expect it.
-Going off course while travelling and finding that strange place and ends up becoming your favorite photograph of your trip.
+Have a super fun shoot with somebody when you thought it would be serious.
+Randomly find something photo-worthy when you least expect it.
+Going off course while travelling and finding that strange place and ends up becoming your favourite photograph of your trip.

 What camera and what lens could you not live without?

-Another one of those million dollar questions.
-If i think about what I enjoy using the most but also use most frequently, it would have to be my Leica M6 with a Summicron 35mm f/2 ASPH.
+Another one of those million-dollar questions.
+If I think about what I enjoy using the most but also use most frequently, it would have to be my Leica M6 with a Summicron 35mm f/2 ASPH.
 I can schlepp it everywhere as it is robust, compact and light.
-Honorable mentions, because I use them so much: the Canon 1DX with 85mm 1.2 and the Mamiya RZ67 ProII with 65mm f/4.
+Honourable mentions, because I use them so much: the Canon 1DX with 85mm 1.2 and the Mamiya RZ67 ProII with 65mm f/4.

-These questions are never easy to answer, because we as photographers are always shooting and easily get infatuated with new works and forgetting about the old.
-If I had to choose one, my favorite shot to date was a lucky one that I took in Hong Kong back in 2017.
-I wandered off my path that I had loosely planned that morning and came across a soccer field on a rooftop near a residential area on HK Island.
+These questions are never easy to answer, because we as photographers are always shooting and easily get infatuated with new works and forget about the old.
+If I had to choose one, my favourite shot to date was a lucky one that I took in Hong Kong back in 2017.
+I wandered off the path that I had loosely planned that morning and came across a soccer field on a rooftop near a residential area on HK Island.
 Some children were playing a match and the setting within this “sea of buildings” instantly pulled me in.
-I raised the camera up to my eye and just started shooting.
+I raised the camera p to my eye and just started shooting.

 What’s the best project you've ever worked on?